Semau

 Semau, also known as Pusmau and Pasar Pusmau, is an island in the Lesser Sunda Islands in Indonesia.
 It is located 20 miles off the harbor of Kupang.
-The inhabitants of Samau are the Helong people, who some believe are the original inhabitants of the Kupang area.
+The inhabitants of Semau are the Helong people, who some believe are the original inhabitants of the Kupang area.
 It is a supplier of firewood and charcoal and grows corn, watermelon, and mango.
 Semau is also used as a holiday village where snorkeling, swimming, and other water sports are popular.